Area360/TriceKit-Android-SDK/README.md

 ### Release Build

-For release build you will need to include proguard rules.
+For release build you will need to include some proguard rules.

 ```
 #-----------------------------------------------------------------------------------------------------------